jenkinsci/ontrack-plugin/README.md

 See below for details about using the DSL.

+### Triggers

+Use the _Ontrack: Trigger_ to add a trigger which fires the job according to the indicated setup.

 ### Parameter

 The DSL can be used to allow the computation of a parameter for the